ScanMountGoat/Smush-Material-Research/Material Parameters.md

 | 211 (0xD3) | CustomFloat19 | | Controls angle fade in addition to the specular IOR used for environment reflections.
 Higher values are less transparent and have more intense reflections. |

 ## Custom Booleans
-Flags are separated into individual boolean parameters rather than being combined into a single value.
+Material flags are separated into individual boolean parameters rather than being combined into a single value.

 | Param ID | Name | Default Value | Description |
 | --- | --- | --- | --- |